Geometry of binary search trees: Access sequences and competitive ratio

 The search is required, at some point within this sequence of operations to move the pointer to a node containing the key, and the cost of the search is the number of operations that are performed in the sequence.
 The total cost costA(X) for algorithm A on access sequence X is the sum of the costs of the searches for each successive key in the sequence.

 As is standard in competitive analysis, the competitive ratio of an algorithm A is defined to be the maximum, over all access sequences, of the ratio of the cost for A to the best cost that any algorithm could achieve:

-The dynamic optimality conjecture states that splay trees have constant competitive ratio, but this remains unproven.
+The dynamic optimality conjecture states that splay trees have a constant competitive ratio, but this remains unproven.
 The geometric view of binary search trees provides a different way of understanding the problem that has led to the development of alternative algorithms that could also (conjecturally) have a constant competitive ratio.